Registration and Procedures

-These achievements in realistic painting during the Renaissance laid a solid foundation for genuine Western painting in the following several hundred years, and set up standards for evaluating realistic paintings.
-The success of realistic painting goes hand in hand with the improvements of materials, and among others, the invention of oil painting has played a decisive role.
+These achievements in realism painting during the Renaissance laid a solid foundation for genuine Western painting in the following several hundred years, and set up standards for evaluating realism paintings.
+The success of realism painting goes hand in hand with the improvements of materials, and among others, the invention of oil painting has played a decisive role.

 2. Prosperity and Glory of Oil Painting